Bacon and mushrooms pack out this barbecue hamburger recipe and together with a good dose of mushroom ketchup, really give it a new flavor dimension.

 Form into patties and grill for 10 minutes on each side and Bob's your uncle.
 Flip at half time, there's no need to be continually flipping and don't press down on them while cooking otherwise you'll just lose all the juiciness.

-Use an instant read thermometer to test that they are done, don't rely on cutting into one and looking at the colour, it's not a reliable test.
+Use an instant read thermometer to test that they are done, (71°C or 160°F) don't rely on cutting into one and looking at the colour, it's not a reliable test.

 Job done?
-Now you just add your favorite homemade barbecue sauce.
+Complete this barbecue hamburger recipe with your favorite homemade barbecue sauce.